jzbor/moonwm/README.md

 To trigger the default `dwm-util` layout (for example when you connect a new display) you can use the keyboard shortcut `Mod+r`.

 ## Dependencies
-All packages are listed with their names in the Arch or Arch User Repositories
+All packages are listed with their names in the Arch or Arch User Repositories.

 **These are the ones required by the dwm build:**
 ```